18F/before-you-ship/_pages/infrastructure/aws.md

 Regardless of what your system does, we enforce [HTTPS Everywhere](https://18f.gsa.gov/2014/11/13/why-we-use-https-in-every-gov-website-we-make/).

+### Approved services for production use

+Not all AWS services are approved by GSA IT for production use.
+GSA IT maintains [a current list of approved services](https://docs.google.com/spreadsheets/d/1kJrPqu10x80LaGQ_oXFDuoPkBdnaXrXTQVF_uJ14-ok/edit#gid=0) (note: only visible to GSA employees and contractors).

 ### OS baseline

 We use a pre-hardened version of [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu_%28operating_system%29) as our baseline OS for all EC2 instances in AWS.
 These are created using the [FISMA Ready project on GitHub](https://github.com/fisma-ready/ubuntu-lts).
 In AWS, there are [Amazon Machine Images](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) (AMIs) in each AWS Region with these controls already implemented.
 You should always launch new instances from this baseline.
 You can find them by searching for the most recent AMI with the name `FISMA Ready Baseline Ubuntu (TIMESTAMP - Packer)`, where `TIMESTAMP` will be a timestamp value.